Center for Neighborhood Technology: Transportation & Community Development

-CNT promotes research and action on understanding housing and transportation affordability, revitalizing and developing communities and public involvement in shaping policy.
-Its work has led to the creation of the I-GO carsharing program, and a number of tools created to increase awareness of the importance of transportation planning and promote better mass transit.
+CNT promotes research on housing and transportation affordability, developing communities and public involvement in shaping policy.
+Its work has led to the creation of the I-GO car sharing program, and a number of tools created to increase awareness of the importance of transportation planning and promote improved mass transit.

-CNT is a founder of the Surface Transportation Policy Partnership (STPP), which is a nationwide coalition working to promote smarter transportation choices, and CNT's own Jacky Grimshaw is the Chair of the STPP steering committee.
+CNT is a founder of the Surface Transportation Policy Partnership (STPP), which is a nationwide coalition working to promote better transportation choices, Jacky Grimshaw is the Chair of the STPP steering committee.

 In 2003, CNT, along with Reconnecting America and Strategic Economics, launched the Center for Transit-Oriented Development (CTOD) to help bring transit-oriented development (TOD) to scale as a nationally recognized real estate product.

 As part of their commitment to TOD, CNT helped form the Lake Street Coalition, which successfully fought to keep the 'L' station at Pulaski and Lake Streets open when the CTA threatened to close it in the early 1990s.
 They then joined with another member of the Lake Street Coalition, Bethel New Life, in an effort to revitalize and rehabilitate the area surrounding the 'L' station; initiating a neighborhood planning process.
 CNT has also signed agreements with two communities, Blue Island and Harvey, for a public planning project that draws community benefits from already existing but undervalued transit and freight assets in Cook County suburbs.